tokojimo/test/README.md

 ## Global Styles & Layout
 `src/index.css` applies a reset, theming variables, a lightweight grain texture and container/grid utilities.
 All colors meet WCAG AA contrast.

+## Grid Responsiveness Regression
+The redesign initially dropped the `grid-responsive` rules, so responsive grid utilities were purged and layouts collapsed.
+The fix adds explicit `grid-cols-*` classes in templates and safelists them in `tailwind.config.cjs`.

+### Verification
+1. Inspect the computed `grid-template-columns` at each breakpoint to confirm the expected column counts.
+2. Ensure no other CSS rules override those grid declarations.

 ## Map & Scenes
 The map scene uses the natural palette for tinting and hides default chrome for a cleaner look.
 The landing hero now relies solely on organic blobs and color, removing literal mushroom graphics.